MicrosoftDocs/winrt-api/windows.data.text/textpredictiongenerator_getcandidatesasync_1185174467.md

 # Windows.Data.Text.TextPredictionGenerator.GetCandidatesAsync

 ## -description
-Asynchronously gets a list of candidate words, up to a maximum count, based on the provided phonetic characters prefix.
+Asynchronously retrieves a list of candidate words, up to a maximum count, based on the provided phonetic characters prefix.

 ## -parameters
 ### -param input